rowanmanning/dotfiles/README.md

 My Dotfiles
 ===========

-These are my dotfiles.
+Hi guys, these are my dotfiles.
 Vast swathes copied from [Mathias' dotfiles][mathias].
 They run on a Mac only (for now).

 Installing